R1sh1007/Vedio-Fetch/README.md

 # Video Fetch App

 ## Description
-The Video Fetcher is an Android application built using MVVM architecture and Kotlin.
+The Video Fetcher is an Android application built using MVVM with Clean architecture and Kotlin.

 ## Features
 - Fetch all videos stored on the device.